ALL THINGS FALL APART

 “Things falling apart is a kind of testing and also a kind of healing.
 We think that the point is to pass the test or to overcome the problem, but the truth is that things don’t really get solved.
 They come together and they fall apart.
 Then they come together again and fall apart again.” - Pema Chodron

-All Things Fall Apart arose from an invitation to participate in the Turning It All Around: Turners in a Collaborative Conversation exhibition at the Center for Furniture Craftsmanship’s Messler Gallery.
-Woodturners were invited to work with a collaborator from a different medium to explore: What you have turned around since the pandemic.
+All Things Fall Apart is a collaboration with artist, woodturner, sculptor Beth Ireland.
+Beth was invited to participate in the Turning It All Around: Turners in a Collaborative Conversation exhibition at the Center for Furniture Craftsmanship’s Messler Gallery.
+She was asked to work with a collaborator from a different medium to explore: What you have turned around since the pandemic

-Beth, who is a wood turner, sculpture and artist, and Gretchen, who is a filmmaker and artist, spent months talking over ideas by phone and then gathered for a week of making at Beth’s studio in St. Petersburg, FL, where they created All Things Fall Apart— a process, a sculpture/bench and a video.
+We spent months talking over ideas by phone and then gathered for a week at Beth’s studio in St. Petersburg, FL, to create All Things Fall Apart— a process, a sculpture/bench and a video.

 We brainstormed building a claustrophobic arch playing a loop of obsessive thoughts.
 We drew sketches of really uncomfortable chairs.
 Finally, we landed on a bench - a piece of furniture and a form that invites engagement and conversation.